 Summer Computer Courses

-Specialized computer courses are available during the summer for students who need individualized instruction or are beginning computer users.
+One or two-week computer courses will be available during the summer for students who need individualized instruction or are new to using assistive technology.

 The Carroll Kids program offers elementary school students both day and overnight options for targeted learning in orientation and mobility skills, daily living activities, social skills, technology, and recreational activities.
 This fun and individualized program supports the development of students’ self-determination and provides the opportunity to build meaningful friendships among true peers.

 Applications will be accepted beginning January 3, 2023.
 Please submit applications by Friday, May 13, 2023.
 For applications and additional information, please email email@example.com, call Nancy Sharon at 617-969-6200 ext.
 217 or use the contact form.

 FOR MORE INFORMATION